devleaks/followthegreens/docs/index.md

 Follow the greens is a enhancement to airport infrastructure to ease ground operations.

-It is an aid for ground movement, to indicate to pilots where and how to circulate on taxiways.
+It is an aid for ground movement, to indicate to pilots where and how to circulate on taxiways without ATC communication.

 In a nutshell, whenever a pilot request taxi instructions, she or he solely receives "Please Follow the greens".